SillyNonbinary/SillyNonbinary/README.md

 -I like crowning ponies of characters I find cool or favorite. then again If you look cool and I see you I will crown you!!

--I mainly stay on safe server 2 now because it's where my friends stay and it's less crowded.
+-I mainly stay on the safe servers Mainly 1 now.
 But you may know me for sitting by APredictableNullity at the bakery or tree by the beach

 - I'm not that chatty I will sit with you silently most the time or talk in whispers, if I have dni in my name you may still C+H me!!
 I'll just be quiet..!